Faculty Course Design and Development

 The Molloy Blend: Developing Web-Enhanced, Hybrid or Online Courses

 The Office of Blended and Online Learning offers faculty support in designing web-enhanced, hybrid and online courses.
 The Molloy Blend acknowledges that quality web-enhanced, hybrid and online course design requires a flexible combination of workshops, resources, tools and instructional design consultations.
 In addition, our office will offer faculty workshops, an online learning community and online courses for all faculty.

 Course design takes time, so faculty should plan to begin at least 12 to 18 weeks prior to the start of the course, depending on one's technical skills and previous experiences with online teaching.

 Hybrid/Online Faculty FAQs

-Want to learn more about hybrid and online teaching at Molloy College?
-Check out our Hybrid and Online Faculty FAQs (PDF) for information about getting started, designing courses, seeking support, and finding resources.
+Want to learn more about teaching online at Molloy College?
+Check out our Faculty FAQs page for information about teaching with Molloy's online learning tools.

 Checklist for Teaching Hybrid/Online